German agency suspends certification for Nord Stream 2 pipeline | DW | 16.11.2021

 The suspension comes as the Switzerland-based company Nord Stream 2 AG plans to establish a subsidiary under German law only for the German section of the pipeline.

-The project has been opposed by several countries, including, notably, the US, which says it will dangerously increase Europe's dependence on Russia for its energy suppy.
+The project has also been opposed by several other countries, including, notably, the US, which says it will dangerously increase Europe's dependence on Russia for its energy suppy.

 However, despite opposing the pipeline in principle, the Biden administration in July dropped efforts to block it with sanctions, striking a deal with Germany that includes support for Ukraine and the threat of sanctions if Russia is deemed to "weaponize" fuel deliveries.